 The GGG has a basic computer laboratory for our students (with PCs, Macintoshes, a printer, and internet access over the campus network) in 158 Hunt Hall.
 These computers are password protected.
 Please see the GGG Program Coordinator for the password.
 The campus also has many open general-purpose labs and special purpose laboratories (see http://studentcomputing.ucdavis.edu/).
-If you have an assigned office from your major professor and home department, you may be able to hook a departmental or your personal computer up to the campus high-speed network in that room, or access the computer internet wirelessly.
+You can get wireless Internet access on your laptop anywhere on campus.